 From what I’ve read, seen and heard, my home renovation story is not a unique one in 2020.

 Being homebound due to COVID-19 has led to a surge in home DIY projects (followed by calls to professionals to fix the DIY mess), higher wood prices, record profits at big box stores, and yes, an inordinate amount of renovation waste by homeowners, landlords and contractors.

 That leads me to WastePlace, an online marketplace that connects those with junk with those who can haul said junk.
-Even recycling, recurring waste services, and dumpster rental.
+They also off recycling services, recurring waste removal services, and dumpster rental.

 uShip has formed a partnership with WastePlace whereby uShip customers, or those on uShip looking for waste removal, will be referred to WastePlace to get the job done.